 Commercial Buildings Factsheet

 Commercial buildings include, but are not limited to, stores, offices, schools, places of worship, gymnasiums, libraries, museums, hospitals, clinics, warehouses, and jails.
-The design, construction, operation, and demolition of commercial buildings impacts natural resources, environmental quality, worker productivity, and community well-being.
+Their design, construction, operation, and demolition impact natural resources, environmental quality, worker productivity, and community well-being.

 Patterns of Use